 Cider clearly gained national visibility, particularly in stores.
-But its positioning in terms of consumption, occasion and taste, isn't clear yet in Japanese consumer's mind.
-Borrowing the sophistication of sparkling wines, while sharing the complex distinctive taste of craft beers, cider is neither and this unclarity definitely represents a key barrier the industry needs to overcome.
+But its positioning in terms of consumption, occasion, and taste isn't clear yet in Japanese consumer's minds.
+Borrowing the sophistication of sparkling wines while sharing the complex, distinctive taste of craft beers, cider is neither.
+This unclarity definitely represents a key barrier the industry needs to overcome.

 Not mainstream enough for the industry to push cider development

 Side effect of the lack of a clear positioning, early cider consumers community did not yet reach a critical size enough to influence the trade.
-Thus the beverage industry manufacturers have low incentive to allocate resources on cider development while adjacent categories - beer, wine and RTD’s, are heavily impacting their businesses.
+Thus the beverage industry manufacturers have low incentive to allocate resources on cider development while adjacent categories - beer, wine, and RTD’s, heavily impact their businesses.

 Pricing competition from the sparkling wine segment

-With Japan-EU Economic Partnership Agreement entered into force in 2019, imported sparkling wines are now booming with low prices, in particular Spanish Cava.
-As a result, imported cider, French brands in particular, became less competitive.
+With Japan-EU Economic Partnership Agreement entered into force in 2019, imported sparkling wines are booming with low prices, notably Spanish Cava.
+As a result, imported cider, French brands, in particular, became less competitive.
 Breaking into Japan’s cider market requires serious price strategy and analysis.

 Are you a leading producer looking to expand on Japan’s cider market?
 We can help your company strategize your market entry today.

-GourmetPro is a market consulting company based in Japan committed to helping the food and beverage companies grow by offering end-to-end customizable market-entry solutions in areas of value chain assessment, competition analysis, conducting store checks, and carrying out negotiations supported by tailor-made sales presentations in Japanese.
+GourmetPro is a market consulting company based in Japan committed to helping the food and beverage companies grow by offering end-to-end customizable market-entry solutions in value chain assessment, competition analysis, conducting store checks carrying out negotiations supported by tailor-made sales presentations in Japanese.